Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-The far-zone expansion of the latter metric is of the type~\eqref{structBSP}, i.e., is free of any logarithms, and the retarded time in these coordinates tends asymptotically toward a null coordinate at future null infinity.
-The property of asymptotic simplicity, in the form given by Geroch \& Horowitz~\cite{GH78}, is proved by introducing the usual conformal factor $\Omega=1/R$ in radiative coordinates~\cite{B87}.
-Finally, it can be checked that the metric so constructed, which is a functional of the source multipole moments $\mathrm{I}_L, \dots, \mathrm{Z}_L$ (from the definition of the algorithm), is as general as the general harmonic-coordinate metric of Theorem~\ref{th:gensol}, since it merely differs from it by a coordinate transformation $(t,\mathbf{ x})\longrightarrow (T,\mathbf{X})$, where $(t,\mathbf{x})$ are the harmonic coordinates and $(T,\mathbf{X})$ the radiative ones, together with a re-definition of the multipole moments.
+and the Einstein field equations \eqref{EFEvac} are trivially satisfied to order $n$.
+The far-zone expansion of the full non-linear radiative metric constucted by virtue of this procedure is free of any logarithms, and the retarded time $u=t-r/c$ in these coordinates tends asymptotically toward a null coordinate at future null infinity [i.e., satisfying \eqref{null}].
+The property of asymptotic simplicity in the form given by \cite{GH78}, is proved by introducing the conformal factor $\Omega=1/r$ in radiative coordinates \citep{B87}.
+Finally, as stated in Theorem \ref{th:FZstruct}, the metric, as a general functional of the moments $\{\dMbar_L,\dSbar_L\}$, represents physically the most general solution to the vacuum field equations outside the source, as legitimate as the general harmonic-coordinate metric of Theorem \ref{th:gensol}.